CodeYourFuture/CYF-Workshops/git-day-1/README.md

 1. On one person's computer, fork this repo: https://github.com/CodeYourFuture/cyf-demo-repo
 2. 📝 Double-check the URL of your forked repo.
 How can you tell the fork was successfully created?

-### Whole group discussion/demo 🧵 🗣️
+### Group discussion/demo 🧵 🗣️

-- Whole class discussion
+- Groups discussion
 - ⏲️ 5 mins
 - A volunteer will need to facilitate this section